akmalrmn/digistar/day-2/README.md

 </div>

-I'ts the second day of Digistar's Hacker Class with Mikhael and Coach Shofyan!
+It's the second day of Digistar's Hacker Class with Mikhael and Coach Shofyan!
 Today I learn about HTTP and API.
 I also create a simple API using Express.js and Postman Collection.
 I'm so excited to share my first API with you guys.

  I hope you like it!